Florists' Transworld Delivery: Operations

 On July 19, 2018, it was announced that CEO John Walden would be stepping down as the company began restructuring.
 Scott Levin took over as president and CEO.

 In June 2019 FTD filed for Chapter 11 bankruptcy protection while it restructures; all customer deliveries will continue in the meantime.
 The company said it has a tentative deal to sell its flower delivery business in North and South America to Nexus Capital.
 It has also received offers to buy two subsidiaries: Personal Creations and the candy delivery business Shari's Berries.
 Shari's Berries was acquired in 2019 by 1-800-Flowers.com.

-In July 2019, the forgoing transactions were consummated for FTD's floral consumer businesses and FTD Companies became FTD LLC. with the purchase of FTD and ProFlowers by Nexus Capital Management.
+In July 2019, the foregoing transactions were consummated for FTD's floral consumer businesses and FTD Companies became FTD LLC. with the purchase of FTD and ProFlowers by Nexus Capital Management.

 In March 2020, Charlie Cole was named CEO.

 Lawsuits

 FTD had obtained a near-monopoly position in its market.
 It has been sued several times by the United States Department of Justice to ensure it does not engage in non-competitive behavior, namely prohibiting members from affiliating with competing flowers-by-wire services.
 FTD entered into consent decrees with the Department of Justice after 1956, 1969, and 1990 suits.

 Florists' Transworld Delivery (FTD), sued its competitor ProFlowers for false advertising in August 2005.
 The suit focused on ProFlowers' claim to ship "direct from the fields" with "no middlemen".
 Stating that the lawsuit was "without merit", ProFlowers brought counterclaims against FTD.
 The lawsuit was settled a year later out of court.